 GE Healthcare supports education in the greater Milwaukee area through several GE Volunteer efforts: including collaboration with six different Milwaukee Public Schools; Junior Achievement; FIRST Robotics; Community Service Day; and many mentoring efforts.
 In 2013, more than 4,900 GE Volunteers in Milwaukee served for more than 42,000 hours in their local communities.
 There will be six GE Girls programs being held across the United States this summer.

 GE Healthcare provides transformational medical technologies and services to meet the demand for increased access, enhanced quality and more affordable healthcare around the world.
 GE (NYSE: GE) works on things that matter - great people and technologies taking on tough challenges.
 From medical imaging, software & IT, patient monitoring and diagnostics to drug discovery, biopharmaceutical manufacturing technologies and performance improvement solutions, GE Healthcare helps medical professionals deliver great healthcare to their patients.

-MSOE is an independent, non-profit university with about 2,500 students.
-MSOE offers 20 bachelor’s degrees and nine master’s degrees in engineering, business, mathematics and nursing.
-The university has a national academic reputation; longstanding ties to business and industry; dedicated professors with real-world experience; a 94% placement rate; and the highest average starting and mid-career salaries of any Wisconsin university according to PayScale Inc. MSOE graduates are well-rounded, technologically experienced and highly productive professionals and leaders.
+Milwaukee School of Engineering is an independent, non-profit university with about 2,600 students that was founded in 1903.
+MSOE offers bachelor’s and master’s degrees in engineering, business, mathematics and nursing.
+The university has a national academic reputation; longstanding ties to business and industry; dedicated professors with real-world experience; a 96% placement rate; and the highest average starting and mid-career salaries of any Wisconsin university according to PayScale Inc. MSOE graduates are well-rounded, technologically experienced and highly productive professionals and leaders.